devatengit/devaten-middlewareapp/README.md

 edit middleware.env-->
 APP_HOST="http://192.168.1.9:8081"
 After change verify devaten is running on this same address. http://192.168.1.9:8081

+LOGIN_USER_NAME="Enter Dahshboard username"
+After change verify devaten dashboard Username(Email).Enter correct username that you used in singn up to dashboard.

+PASSWORD="Enter Dashboard password"
+After change verify devaten dashboard Password.Enter correct password that you used in singn up to dashboard.

+RECORDING_MAIL="whenFailure"
+You get recording mail with status report when you do the start and stop recording.
+1. if you want get recording mail when status failure then keep it as "whenFailure".
+2. if you want get recording mail every time then keep it as "enable".
+3. if you want disabled recording mail  then keep it as "disabled".

+EXPLAIN_JSON="enable"
+1. if you want get EXPLAIN_JSON of your recording query when status failure then keep it as "whenFailure".
+2. if you want get EXPLAIN_JSON of your recording query every time then keep it as "enable".
+3. if you want disabled EXPLAIN_JSON of your recording query then keep it as "disabled".

+JIRA="disabled"
+1. if you configure jira configuration with devaten dashboard and you want to create ticket in your jira board when status failure then keep it as "whenFailure".
+2. if you configure jira configuration with devaten dashboard and you  want to create ticket in your jira board then keep it as "enable".
+3. if you configure jira configuration with devaten dashboard and you  dont want to create ticket in your jira board then keep it as "disabled".

+REPORT="enable"
+1. if you want generate report of your recording when status failure then keep it as "whenFailure".
+2. if you want generate report of your recording every time then keep it as "enable".
+3. if you want disabled generate report of your recording then keep it as "disabled".

+SCRAP_INTERVAL_TIME="10"

 2. Run
 To start program open a terminal and navigate to the folder containing the docker compose file.